 - Maximizing non-fire rated façade areas – Increasing design freedom and natural light whilst reducing cost

-- Reduced fire protection to structures – Improving construction programme and flexibility
+- Reduced fire protection to structures – Improving construction program and flexibility

 - Justifying increased compartment sizes – Increasing layout flexibility and value